llms-heart-mir/tutorial/README.md

 # LLMs heart MIR

-A tutorial on Large Language Models and Music Information Retrieval.
+A tutorial on Large Language Models for Music Information Retrieval.

 By [Keunwoo Choi](https://keunwoochoi.github.io/), 2024